drmankin/cnvs/docs/quizzes.md

 If you created and stored a different description above, you can input it here.
 However, if you leave it blank, it will just run `cnvs::create_quiz_desc()` with the defaults, so you can skip the step above if you're happy with that!

-From there, we're providing information about ea
+From there, we're providing information about the batch of quizzes we want to create.
+The number of quizzes to create is calculated by the difference between `first_unlock_date` and `last_lock_date`, so you can use this function to create as many or as few quizzes as you like, but it will create only one per week.
+It also allows removing/skipping weeks via the `break_weeks` argument (as Sussex has fluctuating spring holidays in our second term).

 ```r
 quiz_info <- cnvs::create_quiz_info(